Understanding IgE Reactions

 The two IgE Allergy Advanced panels test for 93 foods and 69 inhalants, increasing the probability of identifying numerous allergy triggers.

-The IgE Inhalant Allergy (not included in the food allergen test) Advanced panel includes markers for Candida and amoxicillin.
+The IgE Inhalant Allergy advanced panel includes markers for Candida and amoxicillin.
 Many people are sensitive to penicillins (amoxicillin) and exposure to fungi (such as Candida) can lead to persistent, sometimes vague symptoms.

 Test results show which foods and/or inhalants are associated with elevated IgE antibodies that may cause reactions.
 These results help guide in customizing recommendations for our clients.